DragonBox/uplift-documentation/source/howto/working_on_two_projects.rst

-Work on Two Projects Simultaneously
+Work on two Projects Simultaneously
 ===================================

 ..
 TODO: Think about caveats of using links
    There might be some problems with using links, for example when committing them to Git.

-When working with *Uplift*, one common scenario would be working with both *Module* and *Project* at same time, as it's much easier to see the result without separation.
+When working with *Uplift*, one common scenario would be working with both a *Module* and a *Project* at the same time, as it's much easier to see the result without separation.

 As for time being, *Uplift* doesn't support you with this out-of-the-box, but there are work-arounds.